 Pleasant memory: A simple recipe for meaningful relations, in colours of Impressionism and Expressionism

-It’s that time of the year to say farewell to the playful sun of summer.
-And welcome the organising sun of autumn.
-And get back into our daily routine – and blogging, carrying the pleasant memory of summer holidays.
+It’s that time of the year to say farewell to the playful summer sun.
+And to welcome the organising autumn sun.
+To get back into our daily routine, and blogging, carrying the pleasant memory of summer holidays.

 Today, I am sharing with you a pleasant memory of my first years in adult education.
 I was about to learn the difference between Impressionism and Expressionism.
-At the same time, I would learn the secret to meaningful communication with others.
+At the same time, I’d learn the secret to meaningful communication with others.

-The story: I had always appreciated painting.
+This is the story: I had always appreciated painting.
 As a school kid, I used to paint.
 In fact, I had developed my own style.
 So I wish to remember!
 And I had always confused Impressionism for Expressionism.
-I would learn the difference the year I started teaching English to student cooks at a state vocational institute.
-There would be one more thing that I would learn, about relations.
+I’d learn the difference the year I started teaching English to student cooks at a state vocational institute.
+There would be one more thing that I’d learn, about relations…

 Memory of the student cooks: Different starting point and common destination

 I had limited teaching experience at vocational institutes when I started working with that particular group of students.
 I was certain that they could read anxiety on my face.
 Our lessons would be held in a traditional class, with a blackboard and chalk.
 I’d read education books about the importance of the environment and technology in learning.
 And wonder how I could retain any interest in our lessons in a class with no computer, no projector, no slides.
 I couldn’t see how I could possibly implement what I had been reading, and put an end to anxiety.